 But instead of transmigrating into the main character, he’s just Lian Zhidiao, a ‘cannon fodder’ character, mentioned once and then forgotten like thousands of others he made up and discarded when necessary.
 A disappointment in the real world, and a nobody in this one: can’t he even get transmigration right?

 To make matters worse, all the things that he expects—a System, a Protagonist’s Halo—are nowhere to be found.
 Try as he might, he can’t bring up any kind of interface.
-His own shoddy world-building bites his back too, as things he doesn’t remember writing or even imagining start to pile up and threaten his understanding of everything.
+His own shoddy world-building bites his back too, as things he doesn’t remember writing or even imagining start to pile up and threaten his understanding of the world.
 Does he need to preserve the events of the story, or just the outcomes?
 With no warning system, how does he know if he’s made a mistake?

 Can cannon fodder really stand out in this world that blends together with all the others?